xh3204/hugo-academic/content/publication/deng-2021-gakg/index.md

 - '1'

 # Publication name and optional abbreviated publication name.
-publication: 'In *Proceedings of the 30th ACM International Conference on Information & Knowledge Management*'
+publication: '*Proceedings of the 30th ACM International Conference on Information & Knowledge Management*'
 publication_short: In *CIKM*